Skip to content

 Understanding Your Rights When You Rent in Gibraltar

-Whether you're signing your first lease or renewing an existing tenancy, knowing your rights is essential when you rent property in Gibraltar.
+The key legislation is the Landlord and Tenant Act 1983, supplemented by the Rent Tribunal Regulations 1985.
+Whether you are signing your first lease or renewing an existing tenancy, knowing your rights is essential when you rent property in Gibraltar.

 Types of Tenancy in Gibraltar